shidiqph/shidiqph/README.md

 ### Hi! 👋 I'm Shidiq Permana Hidayat
 Welcome to my digital playground, where lines of code dance to the rhythm of innovation!
-As a passionate developer, I thrive on transforming ideas into tangible solutions.
+As a seasoned frontend web developer with over 4 years of experience, I thrive on transforming ideas into tangible solutions.
 With a curious mind and a keyboard at hand, I embark on a journey of continuous learning and creative problem-solving.
 Join me as we explore the endless possibilities of technology and shape the future, one commit at a time.
 Let's build something extraordinary together!

 ### Tech Stack
 <p align="left">